cmlibs/zinc/docs/CMGUI_ex_fileFormatGuide.rst

   l.simplex(2)*l.simplex			linear triangle (3 nodes)
   q.simplex(2;3)*q.simplex*q.simplex	quadratic tetrahedron (10 nodes)
   c.Hermite*l.simplex(3)*l.simplex		cubic Hermite * linear triangle (6 nodes, 2 parameters per node)
+  constant*constant*l.Lagrange		constant in xi1 and xi2, linearly varying in xi3

 Most element bases have one basis functions per node which multiplies a single parameter obtained from that node.
 For instance, a linear Lagrange basis expects 2 nodes each with 1 parameter per field component.
 A bilinear Lagrange basis interpolates a single parameter from 4 nodes at the corners of a unit square.
 A 3-D linear-quadratic-cubic Lagrange element basis expects 2*3*4 nodes along the respective xi directions, with 1 basis function and one parameter for each node.
 A linear triangle has 3 nodes with 1 parameter each; a quadratic triangle has 6 nodes with 1 parameter.